PPC

 2. Google Ads

-Google's own analytics tool provides direct access to your campaign data within the Google Ads platform.
+Google's own analytics tool provides direct access to your multichannel campaign data within the Google Ads platform.
 As the most widely-used PPC system, it offers robust tracking capabilities for your search advertising.

 Key features include: